 Benefiting from over 30 years’ experience, Fitzwilliam Institute’s online Diploma in Online PR course features:

 The Meaning and Development of Public Relations, Definitions of Public Relations.
-Public Relations' Relationship with other Functions/Professions - Advertising, Marketing, etc. History and Development of Public Relations in the UK and globally.
+Public Relations' Relationship with other Functions/Professions - Advertising, Marketing, etc. History and Development of Public Relations globally.
 Professionalism and Industry Bodies.

 Situation Analysis, Research, Objectives, Publics, Implementation, Budgets and Timetables, Evaluation.
 Planning and Managing a Public Relations Campaign.